Vishal-Perla/phishing-awareness-quiz/README.md

 ## 🧠 What It Does

-- Presents 12 hand-crafted questions — a mix of multiple choice, image-based, and true/false
+- Presents 12 hand-crafted questions —> a mix of multiple choice, image-based, and true/false
 - Covers topics like fake job offers, urgent password reset emails, crypto scams, impersonation DMs, and more
-- Requires 100% accuracy to pass — the goal is to *learn*, not just guess
+- Requires 100% accuracy to pass, the goal is to *learn*, not just guess
 - Offers explanations after each question (even if correct!)
 - Generates a downloadable certificate for users who score 100%